User Input

 MATERIALS

-This key defines the materials to be used in the problem.
+This header defines the materials to be used in the problem.
 Note, the material definitions given here are entirely used to construct the cross section library with NittanyPhysics.
-If the user wants to provide their own cross section library (WIP), they do not need a materials header.
+If the user wants to provide their own cross section library (this is WIP as of now), they do not need a materials header, however they will still need to be careful with how the materials in their mesh definition relate to the materials in their provided library.

 In general, the user should ensure that the number of materials specified here match up with the materials specified in the mesh, whether in a mesh file or in the SLAB subheaders in MESH.